-Having used the van extensively in all weathers, and in many different environments, we have also made a few necessary repairs that include – resealing a roof vent (it leaked under certain infrequent conditions), replacing the anti-roll bar joints (noisy, knocking when going around corners), fitting a new hand brake cable (broken outer cover trapped by crimping when originally assembled), repairs/adjustments of external locker catches and reinforcing all internal locker door joints (these are definitely a weak spot on many campers), replaced a kinked pressurised domestic water pipe (replaced before a leak could develop and to improve flow rate), replacement bulbs where required (with so many external lights, the bulbs seem to require frequent changing), and under warranty we had a soft spot in the floor and a fridge fault repaired.
-While touring Scotland, we had a heat sensor problem that sent the temperature gauge a bit mad, and found an excellent drive through commercial repairer who diagnosed the fault and replaced the part for a fraction of the cost and time that Fiat quoted.
-In general though, we find that continued maintenance, screw tightening and good husbandry keeps most things running smoothly.
+Having used the van extensively in all weathers, and in many different environments, we have also made a few necessary repairs that include – resealing a roof vent (it leaked under certain infrequent conditions), replacing the anti-roll bar joints (noisy, knocking when going around corners), fitting a new hand brake cable (broken outer cover trapped by crimping when originally assembled), repairs/adjustments of external locker catches and reinforcing all internal locker door joints (these are a weak spot on many campers), replaced a kinked pressurised domestic water pipe (replaced before a leak could develop and to improve flow rate), replacement bulbs where required (with so many external lights, the bulbs seem to require frequent changing), and under warranty, we had a soft spot in the floor and a fridge fault repaired.
+While touring Scotland, we had a heat sensor problem that sent the temperature gauge a bit mad and found an excellent drive-through commercial repairer who diagnosed the fault and replaced the part for a fraction of the cost and time that Fiat quoted.
+In general, though, we find that continued maintenance, screw tightening, and good husbandry keep most things running smoothly.

 Re-plating and upgrading revenue weight –